cycfi/q/docs/dev_log.md

 instead of pinned flat, removing the plateau the hard clip made of every big crest.

+The peak_picker's real-audio test and reference-page figures now pick the `smoothed()` tap instead of the conditioned output, matching the tap's purpose; the figure source windows carry their extraction offsets, and the test's real-audio golden CSVs, which had never been minted, now exist.

 ## 2026-07-21

 `00a1cc23` New `q::peak_picker`, a causal derivative-based local-maximum picker,